netgen/NetgenInformationCollectionBundle/doc/CAPTCHA.md

 Both accepts eZ Location value object as argument.

-Example template implementation for `ng_feedback_form` would be something like this:
+Example template implementation for `ng_feedback_form` would be something like this (visible captcha):

 ```twig
 {% block content %}